alpha123/uma-skill-tools/README.md

 If it is implemented would probably have the effect of increasing int decreasing average バ身 gain due to less kakari, since position keep effects aren't simulated which would otherwise counteract it.

-## Green skills are not implemented yet

-In the mean time you can use the compare tool and just add the stats manually yourself.

 ## Some skill conditions are not implemented yet

 This probably includes some common ones.